ThoenigAdrian/NeuralNetworksCudaTutorial/Part 3 - Multiple Layers/README.md

 What we will do in this part:

-* Part 3 - Change the kernel so we can feedforward through multiple layers.
+* Part 3 - Feedforward through multiple layers

 ## 1. Review - Previous Video Bugs

 In [Part 2](https://github.com/ThoenigAdrian/NeuralNetworksCudaTutorial/tree/main/Part%202%20-%20Linear%20Layer) we glossed over a bug to keep it short and simple.
-However we need to understand and fix this bug, because we need it for multiple layers.
+However, we need to understand and fix this bug, because we need it for multiple layers.
 When we call a Cuda Kernel we can decide on how many cuda threads the kernel should run.
 Last time I ran the kernel with 3 Threads.
-Remeber that neural network had 4 Input Neurons, and 3 Output Neurons.
+Remember that neural network had 4 Input Neurons, and 3 Output Neurons.
 But what happens when we run it with more threads than needed ?

 For example 130 threads instead: